 - Spokane's missile silos.
 During the early 1960's, there were 9 underground missile sites within a 50-mile radius of Fairchild Air Force Base, which was on high alert.
 Each site held an Atlas-E missile (ICBM's) armed with a 4-megaton nuclear warhead.

 - Nuclear weapons remain a danger throughout the world.
 Israeli Prime Minister Benjamin Netantahu warns that Iran is not only targeting Israel, but it has its sights set on the U.S., as well.
 "They are building ICBM's to reach the American mainland in a few years.
 They don't need these missiles to reach Israel.
 They already have missiles that can reach us.
 They have not yet reached it, but they are getting closer to it, and they have to be stopped." ("Netanyahu's Warning," Face the Nation and CBN News, The 700 Club, July 2013)

-- Without undue alarm, prepare a shelter in your basement which can support life for at least 2 weeks.
+- If you fear a nuclear attack, replace your fear with preparation.
+Without undue alarm, prepare a shelter in your basement which can support life for at least 2 weeks.

 - Radiation is not the biggest problem—starvation

-first-aid items.
-Provide a source of light and air ventilation.
-A
+- Store a source of light and air ventilation.

 - Be prepared to live in your shelter full-time for at least 3 days

 or longer, leaving it only a few hours a day to perform emergency